Convergence Analysis of Alternating Projection Method for Nonconvex Sets: Conclusion

 \section{Conclusion}

-In this paper, we have provided certain conditions for proper, lower semi-continuous and semi-algebraic sets under which the sequence generated by the alternating projections is convergent and converges to a critical point.
-In particular, the convergence is guaranteed by utilizing the Kurdyka-\L{ojasiewicz} (KL) property and the notion of the three point property and the local contraction property.
-As a byproduct, we utilized our new analysis framework to get the linear convergence rate of alternating projections onto closed convex sets.
-Our new analysis framework has also been utilized to ensure the convergence of alternating projections for designing structured tight frames.
-Thus, our work supports the growing evidence that the alternating projections can be useful for engineering applications.
+In this paper, we have provided certain conditions for proper, lower semi-continuous and semi-algebraic sets under which the sequence generated by the alternating projection method is convergent and converges to a critical point.
+In particular, the convergence is guaranteed by utilizing the Kurdyka-\L{ojasiewicz} (KL) property and the notion of the three-point property and the local contraction property.
+As a byproduct, we utilized our new analysis framework to get the linear convergence rate of alternating projection onto closed convex sets.
+Our new analysis framework has also been utilized to ensure the convergence of alternating projection method for designing structured tight frames.
+Thus, our work supports the growing evidence that the alternating projection method can be useful for engineering applications.

-In the process of showing the convergence rate for alternating projections onto convex sets, we utilized \Cref{thm:KL to EB} that provides a way to compute the KL exponent $\theta$ through the error bound.
+In the process of showing the convergence rate for alternating projection method onto convex sets, we utilized \Cref{thm:KL to EB} that provides a way to compute the KL exponent $\theta$ through the error bound.
 It would be of interest to provide a similar approach for computing the KL exponent $\theta$ for \eqref{eq:min x-y} involving general nonconvex and nonsmooth sets.
 A potential approach is to connecting the KL exponent with other properties, like the transversality established in~\cite{drusvyatskiy2015transversality}.
 In addition, another interesting question would be whether it is possible to extend our analysis framework to general alternating minimizations.